 Effective grazing management on pastures not only ensures high forage yield, sustainability, animal health and productivity, all of which impact cost of production, it also benefits the pasture ecosystem.
-Innovations in pasture management give producers greater control to support the environment (e.g. biodiversity) but also allow them to better use pasture resources for food production.
+Pasture management gives producers greater control to support the environment (e.g. biodiversity) but also allows them to better use pasture resources for food production.

 Pasture is a critical resource in the cattle industry.
 An effective management plan requires clear understanding of forage production, realistic production goals, effective grazing strategies and timely response to forage availability and environmental changes.
 Managing grazing lands so that they are productive and persist over time requires knowing when to graze certain species, if they can withstand multiple grazings/cuttings within a single year and how much recovery time is needed to prevent overgrazing (which is a matter of time not intensity).

 |– The timing of the “S” shaped growth curve for each forage species is unique and an important factor in determining proper season of use for grazing e.g. keeping plants in phase II

 |– Overgrazing is a function of time; rest is key to prevent overgrazing with slow growing plants requiring more rest time than fast growing ones

 |– Plant diversity is important to maintain a productive pasture.
 Maintain diversity and productivity by using the “Take Half, Leave Half” principle.

 |– A grazing plan that matches animal numbers to predicted forage yields should be carried out before animal turnout

 |– The size and shape of your paddock will be dependent on topography, soil, plant species, plant yield, herd size, preferred stock density and water source